Abuse of power in the UK

 gross corruption by a High Court judge at the Royal Courts of Justice in London

-In preparation
+In process

-Penalties for late filing of accounts
+Challenge to penalty for late filing of confirmation statement

 The abuse of the process of law as to the reasonable excuse